ajhenley/gitbook/importcustomers_table.md

 9. Finally, export the data as SQL import statements

-Some help for you......
+####Some help for you

-you want to move all the unique company names to another table and then delete them from the customer table. select distinct company from customers alter table customers add CompanyID int select rownum,company from customers
+To divide one table into multiple tables, you want to move all the unique company names to another table.
+Then delete them from the customer table.
+{%ace edit=true, lang='java'%}
+select distinct company from customers alter table customers add CompanyID int select rownum,company from customers